MixedMatched/juniper/README.md

 ## Future work

-Future work in this area might work to resolve unsoundness issues (operator definitions, constant folding, formal verification), resolve usability issues (a more complete repl, more interface features, a GUI), create an integration into Lean (using the CAS as a command to generate a proof suggestion), or create a more complete rule transition system (conditionals embedded into the language itself for evalution, extracting mvars, computable function transfer).
+Future work in this area might work to:
+- resolve unsoundness issues
+    - equivalent operator definitions
+    - speicified constant folding
+    - formal verification
+- resolve usability issues
+    - a more complete repl
+    - more interface features
+    - a GUI
+- create an integration into Lean
+    - using the CAS as a command to generate a proof suggestion
+- or to create a more complete rule transition system
+    - conditionals embedded into the language itself for evalution (good for avioding soundness issues related to conditional rewrites)
+    - extracting mvars
+    - computable function transfer

 Also, important to mention another project which is working in an adjacent direction: [lean-egg](https://github.com/marcusrossel/lean-egg) (doing equality saturation from within Lean about Lean statements).

 [^1]: Although, with a little effort, a very similar project could accomplish that!